harshadk13/pyspark-scd-implementation/README.md

 Suitable for scenarios where only the most recent change needs to be tracked.
 Example: A change in location updates the current value and stores the old value in Previous_Location.

-Example Output
-See each script for detailed output examples.
-The scripts print the input DataFrames and the final results after applying SCD logic.
-Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue for suggestions or bug reports.
-Author

-Devikrishna R
-Email: visionboard044@gmail.com
 LinkedIn: @Devikrishna R

 License